Have you or a loved one been arrested or charged with a crime in Ohio?

 Don’t Wait to Get a Lawyer ― Protect Your Rights

-If you are being investigated for a crime or contacted by the federal law enforcement agency, you need legal representation right away.
+If you are being investigated for a crime or contacted by a federal law enforcement agency, you need legal representation right away.

 Always speak to your Ohio federal crime attorney before giving any statements to law enforcement.
 Remember that your statements could be used against you in court.